tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/常见问题/发送限制相关问题_intl_en.md

 - Maximum daily sends: the maximum number of emails that you can send within 24 hours.
 By default, this limit is 300,000 emails per day per account.
 However, you can raise this limit.
 - Maximum sending rate: the maximum number of emails you can send per second.
 By default, this limit is 20 emails per second per account.
-- Maximum sends to the same email address per hour: by default, you can send up to 10 emails to the same email address within an hour.
-If this limit is exceeded, extra emails to this address are blocked until 00:00 the next day.
-This is to avoid business exceptions.
+- Maximum sends to the same email address per hour: 10 (default).
+If this limit is exceeded, extra emails to this address will be blocked.
+You can resend it after 1 hour.
+This mechanism is to avoid business and push exceptions.

 >!
 >- All the above three limits can be adjusted.
 Please contact Tencent Cloud technical support and provide the sending scenario and reason if you need to apply for adjustment.